 Here is a good example.
 Your dog is overly excited to see you.
 He jumps on you.
 You leave the room for a few minutes.
 Leaving the dog is a negative punishment.
 You have taken something away from the dog that he wants: yourself.
 This is the negative part or the taking away part.
 What makes it a punishment is that it will decrease the chances of the behavior being repeated.
 Continue leaving every time your dog jumps and he will learn that jumping is no fun.
 It won’t take long for him to stop jumping so that he can keep you around.

 Negative punishment is a tremendous tool when training with reward based training.
 Almost all “positive only” trainers recommend negative punishment.
 However, the source of controversy is positive punishment.
 The rest of this page will be about positive punishment only.
 Therefore, I will be referring to positive punishments as plain “punishments” for simplicity’s sake.
+I will also occasionally use the word corrections.
+In this article corrections means the same thing as positive punishments.

 We understand the philosophies of both positive-only as well as balanced trainers.
 We’ve trained using both methods at some point in the past.
 We know many trainers on both sides of the “Punishments or Not” debate who are very well respected.
 However, our experience has been and scientific research has proven that positive reinforcement yields better results when done correctly.
 Read why on our page entitled 10 Reasons for Reward Based Training.
-Continue reading this page for how to stop bad behavior both with and without punishments.

 Reward-Based Training Alone IS Possible